loksland/nuttall.com.au/_source/_posts/2009-12-07-action-pact.md

 **Greenpeace's flagship online campaign for the Copenhagen Climate Change Summit**

 Created back in 2009 when Flash was still fab.
-Features 3d animation, image manipulation, and deep database and social media integration.
+Features 3d animation, image manipulation and deep database and social media integration.

 - Over 40,000 packages sent
 - Official Nominee at the 2010 Webby Awards